 “All four areas of focus for Vision Zero are critical as we move toward zero deaths and injuries on Montana roadways,” Tooley said.
 “But we can’t do it without the complete support of every Montanan.
 That means that every time you get into a vehicle: Buckle up, make sure your children and friends are buckled up, and never drive impaired or allow an impaired person to drive.”

-MDT starts a media campaign this month to reach drivers of all ages during the state’s busiest and deadliest travel season — from May through October, when 61 percent of all roadway fatalities have occurred in the last 10 years.
+MDT started a media campaign this month to reach drivers of all ages during the state’s busiest and deadliest travel season — from May through October, when 61 percent of all roadway fatalities have occurred in the last 10 years.
 Billboard and television advertising will depict the graphic reality of crashes and the devastation family and friends experience when someone they love is lost to a crash.

-Read more on the Plan2Live website.
+Read more on the Vision Zero website.

 Each year in Montana thousands of lives are affected by seat belt use.
 Many are shattered because people don't buckle up.
 Many more are saved because they do.
 At MDT, our goal is to end death on Montana roads.
 We call it Vision Zero.
 And it begins by ensuring that every person buckles up every time they get in a vehicle.